JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 * **New house price**: The listing price of your new house.
 You likely already know your approximate budget, it's worth changing this number around a bit to see how the figures work out.
 * **Old house price** & **Old house mortgage**: The approximate price your current house will sell for.
 Be conservative, so you can afford to sell for lower than expected!
 The mortgage should be the amount *remaining*, not the initial mortgage size.
-* **Total savings**: The total amount of money (and anybody you're purchasing with) has available.
+* **Total savings**: The total amount of money you (and anybody you're purchasing with) have available.
 Keep in mind house sales often take a few months, so whilst you'll likely have a bit more than you initially calculate, this will be needed for furniture purchases etc.
 * **Total annual income**: Again, this should be combined income.
 If you have a varying paycheck / are self-employed the rules are different[^self-employed], this spreadsheet is only for predictable salaries.
 * **Deposit**: How much of the house price will you be paying as a deposit to the bank?
-15% is often recommended as a minimum[^minimum-deposit] (and is what I did), with 20% the average[^average-deposit].
+15% is often recommended as a minimum[^minimum-deposit] (and is what I did), with 20-25% the average[^average-deposit].
 Below that and the loan rates will be painful.
 * **Income multiplier**: How much will the bank loan you?
 This is almost always 4.5x your combined income, but will be lower if you have bad credit, and higher in rare situations.

 [^self-employed]: <https://www.moneysupermarket.com/mortgages/self-employed/>